CobzaruGabriel/Unity-Examples/HelloWorld/README.md

 Attach the newly created script to the empty Game Object, by dragging it and dropping it on the Game Object in the Hierarchy View.

+Notice how the script is displayed as an attached component in the inspector view for the game object.

 ![](_misc/ScriptAttached.png)